 Hi!
-I am Garrett Thomas, a second-year computer science PhD student at Stanford advised by Tengyu Ma and James Zou.
-My academic interests lie broadly in machine learning, particularly in (deep) reinforcement learning.
+I am Garrett Thomas, a third-year computer science PhD student at Stanford advised by Tengyu Ma and James Zou.
+My academic interests lie broadly in machine learning, particularly in (model-based) deep reinforcement learning.

 Previously I studied Computer Science and Mathematics at UC Berkeley.
 I was fortunate to be part of Pieter Abbeel's group, working with Aviv Tamar on reinforcement learning and its applications to robotics.
 Our research was largely concerned with policy structure, planning, and generalization.

 You can reach me at email@example.com.

 Learning from the Hindsight Plan – Episodic MPC Improvement